Race-based affinity groups for Gordon students

 What are affinity groups?

 The term “affinity group” refers to people who share a similar identity.
-Some examples of affinity groups at Gordon are “Girls Field Hockey Team,” which is structured around gender, a “first grade classroom,” which is structured around age, or the Parents of Students of Color group, which is structured around the racial affiliation of the children attending Gordon.
+Some examples of affinity groups at Gordon are “Girls Field Hockey Team,” which is structured around gender, a “first grade classroom,” which is structured around age, or the Parents of Students of Color group, which is structured around the race of the children attending Gordon.
 All of these groups share a common identity, such as gender, race, age, or affiliation.

-Why are there affinity groups at Gordon?
+Why are there race-based affinity groups at Gordon?

 In 2006, Gordon launched race-based affinity groups in the Lower School, and a year later, in the Middle School.
 In 2008, Gordon administered a Racial Climate Assessment to measure the school's progress related to the mission-based work and practices.
 The assessment showed that Gordon was making progress, as students described feeling like “race” was more on the table for discussion at Gordon.
 The students who participated in the 2008 study described Common Ground as a place where they felt supported and affirmed around their racial identity.